Hillbilly Elegy (film)

-Hillbilly Elegy is a 2020 American drama film directed by Ron Howard from a screenplay by Vanessa Taylor, It is based on the 2016 memoir of the same name, by J. D. Vance.
-The film stars Amy Adams, Glenn Close, Gabriel Basso, Haley Bennett, Freida Pinto, Bo Hopkins, and Owen Asztalos.
+Hillbilly Elegy is a 2020 American biographical drama film directed by Ron Howard from a screenplay by Vanessa Taylor, based on the 2016 memoir of the same name by future U.S. vice president JD Vance.
+The film stars Amy Adams and Glenn Close, and features Gabriel Basso, Haley Bennett, Freida Pinto, Bo Hopkins in his final film appearance, and Owen Asztalos.

-The title, Hillbilly Elegy, suggests a serious and somewhat reverent treatment of an otherwise looked-down-upon population.
 After buying the rights to Vance's book in 2017, Imagine Entertainment announced Howard as the film's director.
-Netflix acquired the distribution rights in January 2019, and much of the cast joined that April.
-Filming took place from June through August in Georgia and Ohio.
+In January 2019, Netflix acquired the distribution rights, with much of the cast joined in April and filming taking place from June through August in Georgia and Ohio.

-Hillbilly Elegy was released in select cinemas on November 11, 2020, before its streaming release on November 24, 2020, by Netflix.
-The film was recognized for its performances, with Close receiving Supporting Actress nominations at the Academy Awards, the Golden Globe Awards, and Screen Actors Guild Awards.
-Adams's performance was also recognized by the Screen Actors Guild, with a nomination for Outstanding Lead Actress.
-However, the film was also criticized, particularly for its screenplay and direction, receiving three nominations at the Golden Raspberry Awards: Worst Director for Howard, Worst Screenplay for Taylor, and Worst Supporting Actress for Close.
+Hillbilly Elegy had a limited theatrical release on November 11, 2020, before its streaming release on November 24, 2020, by Netflix, to negative reviews from critics.
+It received three nominations at the Golden Raspberry Awards: Worst Director for Howard, Worst Screenplay for Taylor, and Worst Supporting Actress for Close.
+On the other hand, Close was nominated for Best Supporting Actress at the Academy Awards, the Golden Globe Awards, and Screen Actors Guild Awards, while Adams's performance earned her a Screen Actors Guild Award nomination for Outstanding Performance by a Female Actor in a Leading Role.

 Plot

-J. D. Vance looks back on his childhood in Middletown, Ohio, raised by his mother Beverly and her parents from Jackson, Kentucky.
-In 1997, young J. D. and his older sister Lindsay struggle with their mother's drug addiction and unstable behavior.
+JD Vance looks back on his childhood in Middletown, Ohio, where he was raised by his mother Beverly "Bev" and her parents from Jackson, Kentucky.
+In 1997, then 13 year old JD and his older sister, Lindsay, struggle with their mother's drug addiction and unstable behavior.

-After an argument while driving, Bev threatens to crash the car before attacking J. D., causing him to flee to a nearby house.
-Bev is nearly arrested after breaking through the door to drag J. D. away; he lies to protect her.
-Soon afterwards, Bev's father Papaw dies.
-She is later fired for her erratic behavior as well as stealing pills during work hours, causing her to have a violent breakdown in front of the entire neighborhood.
-After a string of boyfriends, Bev marries her new boss but is unable to detox.
+After an argument while driving, Bev threatens to crash the car before attacking JD, causing him to flee to a nearby house.
+After Bev breaks through the door to drag JD away; he lies to keep her from being arrested.
+Soon afterwards, Bev's father, Papaw, dies.
+She is later fired for her erratic behavior and for stealing pills during work hours, causing her to have a violent breakdown in front of the entire neighborhood.
+After a series of boyfriends, Bev marries her new boss but is unable to detox.

-J. D. often spends time with his grandmother, Bonnie "Mamaw" Vance, who struggles to keep her daughter in line.
-She reluctantly convinces J. D. to give his mother clean urine for a drug test to keep her job.
-Mamaw is later hospitalized with pneumonia while J. D.’s grades start to slip as he begins acting out with his new stepbrother and their friends.
-J. D. joins them in drinking, drugs, and vandalism, before they crash Mamaw's car.
-Lindsay informs Mamaw, who discharges herself from the hospital and takes in J. D. to live with her.
+JD often spends time with his maternal grandmother, Bonnie "Mamaw" Vance, who struggles to keep her daughter in line.
+She reluctantly convinces JD to give his mother clean urine for a drug test to keep her job.
+Mamaw is later hospitalized with pneumonia while JD's grades start to slip as he begins acting out with his new stepbrother and their friends.
+JD joins them in drinking, drugs, and vandalism, before they crash Mamaw's car.
+Lindsay informs Mamaw, who discharges herself from the hospital and takes in JD to live with her.